Zeta integrals, Schwartz spaces and local functional equations: Geometric set-up

 It is an authentic convolution if we let $\bar{m} \in M_\text{ab}$ act on the left of $X_P$ via $P_\text{der}y \mapsto P_\text{der}\bar{m}y$.
 The second operator is then given by left convolution with a suitable distribution $\eta_{Q, P, \psi}$ on $M_\text{ab}(F)$, but some regularization is needed: see \cite[\S 2]{BK02} for the precise meaning. \item Finally, \cite[Theorem 1.6]{BK02} asserts that $\mathcal{F}_{P|Q}(\xi) := \eta_{Q, P, \psi} \ast \mathcal{R}_{Q, P}(\xi)$ is well-defined on a dense subspace $C^0_c(X_Q) \subset C^\infty_c(X_Q)$ dense in $L^2(X_Q)$, with image in $C^\infty_c(X_P)$, and extends to an isometry $L^2(X_Q) \rightiso L^2(X_P)$. \end{enumerate}

 The \emph{Schwartz space} $\Schw(X_P)$ is defined as the smooth $(M_\text{ab} \times G)(F)$-representation

-the sum ranging over all $Q$ with the same Levi component $M$ (there are finitely many).
+the sum ranging over all $Q$ with the same Levi component $M$.
 Therefore $\Schw(X_P)$ is a vector subspace of $L^2(X_P) \cap C^\infty(X_P)$; indeed, the smoothness follows from equivariance.
-In \textit{loc. cit.} it is denoted as $\Schw(G, M)$ since the spaces $\Schw(X_P)$ for different $P$ are canonically identified via the normalized intertwining operators; similarly, they write $L^2(X_P)$ as $L^2(G, M)$.
+In \textit{loc.\ cit.} it is denoted as $\Schw(G, M)$ since the spaces $\Schw(X_P)$ for different $P$ are canonically identified via the normalized intertwining operators; similarly, they write $L^2(X_P)$ as $L^2(G, M)$.